 Find time to just sit and think

-Reflection is powerful.
-Turn off the brain chatter and cast your mind back to fond childhood memories or happy times and let go of sad, sorrowful or stressful times, leave the past where it belongs, you’re not going that way.
+Focus on your breathing, turn off the brain chatter and cast your mind back to fond childhood memories or happy times and let go of sad, sorrowful or stressful times, leave the past where it belongs, you’re not going that way.

 Use your fingers for something other than scrolling